 For those who are stuck in the cycle of Adderall or Ritalin usage, the good news is that recovery is possible and help is available.
 If you’ve only taken a few doses of either drug, then you can probably quit on your own.
 However, if you’ve been taking one of them for a long period of time, you may need help as you will experience cravings.

 It’s important to understand the physiology of addiction so that you realize the issue is not a lack of discipline on your part but a change in your brain’s physiology.
 Fortunately, our compassionate professionals at Granite Recovery Centers understand the brain chemistry of dopamine addiction.
-We can provide a full spectrum of treatment options in an individualized program that best fits your needs
+We can provide a full spectrum of treatment options in an individualized program that best fits your needs.

 One of the most important facets of treatment for Adderall or Ritalin addiction may be the mental health component.
 That is because many of those who have been taking these drugs for a long time find it incredibly frightening when they stop taking them.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 They will have a hard time focusing, and life will seem to lack all pleasure.
 It may be hard to think or function in a normal manner.
 In extreme cases, people going through the early phases of withdrawal may even contemplate suicide.